CumulusNetworks/docs/content/guides/NVUE Command Reference/Config-Commands.md

 ## <h>nv config apply </h>

 Applies the current pending configuration.
 This command does not save the configuration; the configuration does not persist after a reboot.
-To save the startup configuration automatically when you run `nv config apply` without having to run the `nv config save` command, set the `nv set system config auto-save enable on` command, described in the System Configuration section of the Set and Unset commands.
+To save the startup configuration automatically when you run `nv config apply` without having to run the `nv config save` command, run the `nv set system config auto-save enable on` command, described in the System Configuration section of the Set and Unset commands.

 You can specify the following options with the `nv config apply` command: